ericman314/UnitMath/README.md

 - `prefixMax: 1000`.
 When choosing a prefix, the largest formatted value of a `unit` that is allowed.

+- `prefixesToChooseFrom: 'common'`.
+When choosing a prefix, whether to consider all allowed prefixes or just the common ones for that unit.
+Possible values are `'common'` and `'all'`.

 - `simplify: 'auto'`.
 Specifies if UnitMath should attempt to simplify the units before formatting as a string.
 Possible values are `'auto'`, `'always'`, or `'never'`.
 If `'auto'` or `'always'`, then `u.toString()` essentially becomes equivalent to `u.simplify().toString()`.
 The original `u` is never modified.
 When `'auto'` is used, simplification is skipped if the unit is valueless or was constructed using the `to()` method.

 - `simplifyThreshold: 2`.
 A factor that affects whether the `format` method will output the original unit or a simplified version.
 The original unit will always be output unless the 'complexity' of the unit is reduced by an amount equal to or greater than the `simplifyThreshold`.
 A lower value results in more units being simplified, while a higher number results in fewer units being simplified.
 The complexity of a unit is roughly equal to the number of 'symbols' that are required to write the unit.